 Remote working means increased digitization, and increased digitization results in more data being generated.
 According to Brian Troelsen, this data can be used constructively to increase employee well-being in the workplace:

-However, Brian Troelsen emphasizes that you should only track digital behavior if doing so comes from a positive and trusting place, and not with the intention of controlling or monitoring employees:
+However, Brian Troelsen emphasizes that you should only track digital behavior if it comes from a positive and trusting place, and not with the intention of controlling or monitoring employees:

 Digital tools require training and adjustment

-This year's Expectation Barometer also indicates that almost half of respondents (41%) have trained the organization in using new working methods to support agility and speed – and with good reason.
+This year's Expectation Barometer also indicates that almost half of the respondents (41 percent) have trained the organization in using new working methods to support agility and speed – and with good reason.
 It has never been more important to sharpen the organization's digital competencies if they are to contribute to efficiency and growth and not result in a mess:

 Fortunately, there are significant gains to be made if the company can master these digital disciplines.
 This is not just about tools used via the computer: